pp4rs/DEPRECATED-installation-guide/docs/r.md

 RStudio provides an easy to work with interface to R, and its format should feel familiar to Stata and Matlab users.

-Download and install RStudio for your operating system from [here](https://www.rstudio.com/products/rstudio/download3/).
+Download and install the free version of RStudio for your operating system from [here](https://www.rstudio.com/products/rstudio/download3/).

 ## Verifying your Install of R